woman, poet, critic, short story writer, screenwriter, champion for social justice, and wit

-Dorothy Parker (née Rothschild; August 22, 1893 – June 7, 1967) was an American poet, writer, critic, and satirist based in New York; she was best known for her wit, wisecracks, and eye for 20th-century urban foibles.
-From a conflicted and unhappy childhood, Parker rose to acclaim, both for her literary works published in such magazines as The New Yorker and as a founding member of the Algonquin Round Table.
+Dorothy Parker (née Rothschild; August 22, 1893 – June 7, 1967) was an American poet, writer, critic, and satirist based in New York; she was known for her wit, wisecracks, and eye for 20th-century urban foibles.
+From a conflicted and unhappy childhood, Parker rose to acclaim, both for her literary works published in magazines, such as The New Yorker, and as a founding member of the Algonquin Round Table.
 Following the breakup of the circle, Parker traveled to Hollywood to pursue screenwriting.
 Her successes there, including two Academy Award nominations, were curtailed when her involvement in left-wing politics resulted in her being placed on the Hollywood blacklist.
-Dismissive of her own talents, she deplored her reputation as a "wisecracker".
+Dismissive of her own talents, she deplored her reputation as a "wisecracker."
 Nevertheless, both her literary output and reputation for sharp wit have endured.
-Some of her works have been set to music; adaptations notably include the operatic song cycle Hate Songs by composer Marcus Paus.DbPedia
+Some of her works have been set to music; adaptations included the operatic song cycle Hate Songs by composer Marcus Paus.DbPedia

 Commemorated on 4 plaques